grommett/blog/clean-promise-chains.md

 ## There's a Better Way

-Let's clean this mess up so that there's less noise and we can scale it out and maintain readability.
+Let's clean this mess up so that there's less noise, we can test it (more easily) and we can scale it out and maintain readability.

 First let's give each anonymous function a name and pull it out of the chain.